Horsepower: Brake horsepower

 Brake horsepower (bhp) is the power measured using a brake type (load) dynamometer at a specified location, such as the crankshaft, output shaft of the transmission, rear axle or rear wheels.

 In Europe, the DIN 70020 standard tests the engine fitted with all ancillaries and the exhaust system as used in the car.
 The older American standard (SAE gross horsepower, referred to as bhp) used an engine without alternator, water pump, and other auxiliary components such as power steering pump, muffled exhaust system, etc., so the figures were higher than the European figures for the same engine.
-The newer American standard (referred to as SAE net horsepower) tests an engine with all the auxiliary components (see "Engine power test standards" below).
+The newer American standard (referred to as SAE net horsepower) tests an engine with all the auxiliary components (detailed in Engine power test standards).

-Brake refers to the device which is used to provide an equal braking force / load to balance / equal an engine's output force and hold it at a desired rotational speed.
+Brake refers to the device which is used to provide an equal braking force, load to balance, or equal an engine's output force and hold it at a desired rotational speed.
 During testing, the output torque and rotational speed are measured to determine the brake horsepower.
 Horsepower was originally measured and calculated by use of the "indicator diagram" (a James Watt invention of the late 18th century), and later by means of a Prony brake connected to the engine's output shaft.
 Modern dynamometers use any of several braking methods to measure the engine's brake horsepower, the actual output of the engine itself, before losses to the drivetrain.

 Shaft horsepower

-Shaft horsepower (shp) is the power delivered to a propeller shaft, a turbine shaft, or to an output shaft of an automotive transmission.
+Shaft horsepower (shp) is the power delivered to a propeller or turbine shaft.
 Shaft horsepower is a common rating for turboshaft and turboprop engines, industrial turbines, and some marine applications.

 Equivalent shaft horsepower (eshp) is sometimes used to rate turboprop engines.
 It includes the equivalent power derived from residual jet thrust from the turbine exhaust.
 2.5 lbf of residual jet thrust is estimated to be produced from one unit of horsepower.

 Engine power test standards

-There exist a number of different standard determining how the power and torque of an automobile engine is measured and corrected.
+There exist a number of different standards determining how the power and torque of an automobile engine is measured and corrected.
 Correction factors are used to adjust power and torque measurements to standard atmospheric conditions, to provide a more accurate comparison between engines as they are affected by the pressure, humidity, and temperature of ambient air.
 Some standards are described below.

 Society of Automotive Engineers/SAE International

-Early "SAE horsepower" (see RAC horsepower for the formula)
+Early "SAE horsepower"

 In the early twentieth century, a so-called "SAE horsepower" was sometimes quoted for U.S. automobiles.
 This long predates the Society of Automotive Engineers (SAE) horsepower measurement standards and was another name for the industry standard ALAM or NACC horsepower figure and the same as the British RAC horsepower also used for tax purposes.
 Alliance for Automotive Innovation is the current successor of ALAM and NACC.